Day's Theorem is sharp for $n$ even: Mixed J o nsson terms and congruence modularity

+\begin{problem} \labbel{per} Perhaps it is interesting to study other kinds of mixed conditions involving $4$-ary$, 5$-ary terms, or even terms of larger arity. \end{problem}

-\begin{remark} \labbel{defmin} It is probably interesting to study (possibly, defective) ``minority mixed conditions'', namely, conditions obtained by replacing some or all the occurrences of the equations $ x =t_h(x,y, x)$ by the equation $y =t_h(x,y, x)$ in Condition \eqref{bas} from Definition \ref{jondef} or, say, in Definition \ref{mix}, etc. Compare Remark \ref{fullsymm}(b).
+\begin{remark} \labbel{defmin} It is probably interesting to study (possibly, defective) ``minority mixed conditions'', namely, conditions obtained from Definitions \ref{jondef}, \ref{mix}, etc. by replacing some or all the occurrences of the equations $ x =t_h(x,y, x)$ by the equation $y =t_h(x,y, x)$ in Condition \eqref{bas}.
+Compare Remark \ref{fullsymm}(b).
 In general, we get new conditions.
 For example, consider the following set of equations:

 It is easy to see that, for $n \geq 2$, an abelian group $G$ has terms $t_1, \dots, t_{n-1}$ satisfying equations \eqref{minor} if and only if $G$ has exponent dividing $n$. \end{remark}